-Default cover provides you with cover based on your salary, or, if you are a Partner, based on the maximum super contribution base.
+Basic cover provides you with cover based on your salary and how far you are from age 65.

-Fixed cover is a fixed amount of cover you nominate, with a gradual reduction of TPD cover from age 61.
+Additional voluntary cover is available to apply if you need more than just basic cover.
+It is a fixed amount of cover that you nominate, with a gradual reduction from age 61.